Updated February 23, 2019

 Mary was practically in tears when she called me.
 She had seen all the pretty pictures on Pinterest and the Internet of glass block walk in showers and now after talking to her friends and her bathroom remodeling contractor she was encountering one fear after another.
-Intellectually she understood the acronym about fear (which is False Evidence Appearing Real), but she had no good answers to the following concerns which were coming up:
+Intellectually she understood the ‘fear’ acronym (which is False Evidence Appearing Real).
+However, she had no good answers to the following concerns which were coming up from those around her:

 - “I think glass blocks will be too heavy for the floor” her husband Bob said.